Mosquito Bite Prevention

 - Time of Day: Avoid spending time outside when mosquitoes are most active, notably at dawn and dusk (the first two hours after sunset).

-- Repellants: When you are outdoors, use insect repellents containing DEET, Picaridin, or oil of lemon eucalyptus.
+- Repellents: When you are outdoors, use insect repellents containing DEET, Picaridin, or oil of lemon eucalyptus.
 Follow the directions on the package.
 For more information on insect repellents and how to apply them safely, see the Insect Repellent page.

 - Clothing: Wear pants and long-sleeved shirts when outdoors and spray repellent on clothes and exposed areas of skin.
 Light colored clothing can help you see mosquitoes that land on you.